quantify-os/quantify-core/docs/usage.rst

 Depending on which Control Mode the MeasurementControl is running in, the interfaces for Settables and Gettables are slightly different:

-**Software Controlled:**
+**Iterative:**

 - Each settable accepts a single float value.
 - Gettables return a single float value, **OR**
 - Gettables return a 1D array of floats, with each element corresponding to a *different y dimension*.

-**Hardware Controlled:**
+**Batched:**

 - Each settable accepts a 1D array of float values corresponding to all setpoints for a single *X dimension*.
 - Gettables return a 1D array of float values with each element corresponding to the datapoints *in that Y dimension*, **OR**
 - Gettables return a 2D array of float values with each row representing a *different Y dimension* with the above structure, i.e. each column is a datapoint corresponding to each setpoint.

 .. note::
-    It is also possible for a Hard Gettables to return a partial array with length less than the input.
+    It is also possible for Batched Gettables to return a partial array with length less than the input.
 This is helpful when working with resource constrained devices, for example if you have *n* setpoints but your device can load only less than *n* datapoints into memory.
 In this scenario, the MC tracks how many datapoints were actually processed, automatically adjusting the size of the next batch.